Notdialed/stock-market-skript/README.md

 ontop of this I included a simple economy, u can delete/change it, but you will also have to edit the code like the part that lets players buy/sell

+commands:
+/stocks
+/wallet
+/stockbuy <ticker>
+/stockrun (admins only, this gets the new price for the stock, its done automatically but this was added jus in case)

 msg me on discord for help for _dialed#0001